Skip to main content

 Through each year and each new challenge, we have evolved and grown.
 The crisis of a pandemic caused us to ramp up our digital tools and our outreach at the same time.
 We have come to rely on our email and web address "lwvpgh.org", as both are consistent with our social media as well.
 As people around the country use a city name to designate of region, rather than only a city, we have changed our acronym to LWVPGH.

-As our membership looks forward to 2023, we are committed to growing our organization including our Diversity, Equity, and Inclusion effort , committed to advocacy of crucial issues, committed to our goals for voter outreach and education, and committed to:
+As our membership looks forward to the future, we are committed to growing our organization including our Diversity, Equity, and Inclusion effort , committed to advocacy of crucial issues, committed to our goals for voter outreach and education, and committed to:

 "Empowering Voters, Defending Democracy"